-If the supertype of the selected IsA structure inherits from further IsA structures, and these have not yet been translated, the current pass is skipped (line 6 to 10).
+If the supertype of the selected IsA structure inherits from further IsA structures, and these have not yet been translated, the current pass is skipped (lines 6 to 10).
 Specifically, line 6 determines all IsA structures that must already be transformed in order to transform the current IsA structure.
 In Figure 3, this corresponds to the green and blue highlighted IsA structure in the case of the currently treated red IsA structure.
 Following this, line 7 checks whether all have already been transformed.
 If at least one IsA structure has not been transformed, the current call is skipped.
-This also applies if the selected IsA structure has already been translated (line 2 to 4).
-If the IsA structure can be transformed in this call, the actual transformation takes place by creating the foreign key dependencies in line 12 to 16.
+This also applies if the selected IsA structure has already been transformed in this call, the actual transformation takes place by creating the foreign key dependencies in lines 12 to 16.

 '''

 Listing 2.
 Transformation of IsA-Structures

 Function TransformIsAStructure(IsAStruct)

 If IsAStruct is transformed Then

-2

-3

 Return

 End If

-4

-6

 UpperLayerIsAs <- GetInheritedIsAs(IsAStruct.SuperType)

 UnhandledUpperLayerIsAs <- UpperLayerIsAs !transformed

 If UnhandledUpperLayerIsAs not empty Then

-8

 Return

-10

 End If

 For Each SubType in IsAStruct.Subtypes

 For Each PrimaryKey in SuperType

 AddForeignKeyAsPrimaryKey(Supertype, Subtype)

 End For

-16

 End For

-17

 IsAStruct <- isTransformed

-18

 End Function

 '''